Woman Wind Turbine Technician for Fairwind in the United States

 “It takes a village.”

-Mathematics to Wind Turbine Technology
+Mathematics to Woman Wind Turbine Technician

 You then studied wind turbine technology which is different.
 What caused you to make this change?
 How has your maths helped you?